-This discussion and analysis are intended to serve as an introduction to Village of Flat Rock's basic financial statements.
+This discussion and analysis are intended to serve as an introduction to the Village's basic financial statements.
 The Village's basic financial statements consist of three components: 1) government-wide financial statements; 2) fund financial statements; and 3) notes to the financial statements (see Figure 1).
 The basic financial statements present two different views of the Village through the use of government-wide statements and fund financial statements.
-In addition to the basic financial statements, this report contains other supplemental information that will enhance the reader's understanding of the financial condition of the Village of Flat Rock.
+In addition to the basic financial statements, this report contains other supplemental information that will enhance the reader's understanding of the financial condition of the Village.